 Information on the impact of the result of the UK referendum on its membership of the European Union are available on the Oxford Students website.

 Students from outside the EU

 If you are from outside the EU, you will be classed either as an ‘Overseas’ or 'Islands' student and you should be aware that you will not be eligible for any tuition fee support from Oxford or the UK government.
-If you are an Overseas student, you will be charged a significantly higher level of tuition fee, which will vary according to your programme of study.
+If you are an Overseas student, you will be charged a significantly higher level of tuition fee, which will vary according to your programme of study (see the courses listing for full details).
 Overseas students are liable for an additional college fee.
 Visit the College Fees page for further information on fee rates.

 |Fee status||Annual tuition fee payable by student||Annual college fee payable by student|

 * Clinical medicine fees will be significantly higher for Overseas and Islands students